 Meet the Access Team

-The Student Academic Resource Center (SARC), Multicultural Academic Support Services Office (MASS), and First Year Advising and Exploration (FYAE) work together to coordinate and execute the Access Program, which has a 97-100% retention rate yearly.
+The Student Academic Resource Center (SARC) and Multicultural Academic Support Services Office (MASS) work together to coordinate and execute the Access Program, which has a 97-100% retention rate yearly.

 SARC is the learning center on campus, providing high-quality academic support programs and services to help UCF students develop college-level study skills and achieve the highest standards of academic excellence.